 Our Corporate Governance and Nominating Committee's responsibilities include the selection of potential candidates for our Board, making recommendations to our Board concerning the structure and membership of the other Board committees, and considering director candidates recommended by others, including our Chief Executive Officer, other Board members, third parties, and stockholders.
 Our Corporate Governance and Nominating Committee is composed of Mr. Paganelli (Chairman) and Drs.
-Medel and Lachman.
-Dr. Medel was appointed to the Corporate Governance and Nominating Committee on April 21, 2021 and Dr. Lachman was appointed on February 10, 2022.
-Dr. Lerner served on the Corporate Governance and Nominating Committee until December 2, 2021.
-Our Corporate Governance and Nominating Committee met four times and took action by written consent on one occasion during fiscal 2021.
-We believe that the composition of our Corporate Governance and Nominating Committee complies with applicable requirements of the Sarbanes-Oxley Act of 2002, the NASDAQ, and the SEC's rules and regulations, including those regarding the independence of our Corporate Governance and Nominating Committee members.
+Lachman and Medel.
+Dr. Lachman was appointed to the Corporate Governance and Nominating Committee on February 10, 2022.
+Our Corporate Governance and Nominating Committee met one time and took action by written consent on three occasions during fiscal 2022.
+The composition of our Corporate Governance and Nominating Committee complies with applicable requirements of the Sarbanes-Oxley Act of 2002, the NASDAQ, and the SEC's rules and regulations, including those regarding the independence of our Corporate Governance and Nominating Committee members.